qaalabs/DE5M6/docs/labs/03b-medallion-lakehouse.md

 ## Clean up resources

 In this exercise, you've learned how to create a medallion architecture in a Microsoft Fabric lakehouse.

+If you've finished exploring the medallion architecture, you can delete the workspace you created for this exercise.

+1. Navigate to Microsoft Fabric in your browser.

+2. In the bar on the left, select the icon for your workspace to view all of the items it contains.

+3. Select **Workspace settings** and in the **General** section, scroll down and select **Remove this workspace**.

+4. Select **Delete** to delete the workspace.

 ---
 <small><b>Source: